FEJUVE: Foundation

 In response to the widespread poverty, corruption and violence in El Alto, during the 1950s, the city's residents started to form their first self-organized neighborhood councils (Juntas), based on the traditional practices of the local Aymara people.
 In 1957, the first council was established in order to provide a program of universal basic services for the new residents.
 The councils increasingly coordinated with each other and, by 1979, had united together into a federation, establishing the Federation of Neighborhood Councils (FEJUVE).
-In 1994, the government of Gonzalo Sánchez de Lozada passed the Law of Popular Participation, which devolved a fifth of the national budget to local municipalities, giving local communities a participatory role in budgeting and urban planning.
-This new law increased the FEJUVE's influence significantly, with neighborhood councils beginning to function as the de facto local governments, subverting the influence of state governance.
+The first political demonstrations organized by the FEJUVE took place in 1987; they demanded the paving of the Pan-American Highway, the provision of electricity and drinking water, and the establishment of a hospital and a public university in El Alto.